wudongming97/wudongming97.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
-From 2019 to present, I am a PhD student in Department of Computer Science, Beijing Institute of Technology, advised by <a href="https://shenjianbing.github.io/">Prof. Jianbing Shen</a>.
+From 2019.09 to present, I am a PhD student in Department of Computer Science, Beijing Institute of Technology, advised by <a href="https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en">Prof. Jianbing Shen</a>.

+From 2024.09 to present, I am a visiting student at Mohamed bin Zayed University of Artificial Intelligence, supervised by <a href="https://mbzuai.ac.ae/study/faculty/rao-muhammad-anwer/">Prof. Rao Muhammad Anwer</a> and <a href="https://sites.google.com/view/fahadkhans">Prof. Fahad Shahbaz Khan</a>.

-From 2022 to present, I am a research intern at Foundation model group in MEGVII Technology, supervised by <a href="https://scholar.google.com.hk/citations?user=YI0sRroAAAAJ&hl=zh-CN">Tiancai Wang</a> and <a href="https://scholar.google.com/citations?user=yuB-cfoAAAAJ&hl=zh-CN&oi=ao">Xiangyu Zhang</a>.
+From 2022.06 to present, I am a research intern at Foundation model group in MEGVII Technology, supervised by <a href="https://scholar.google.com.hk/citations?user=YI0sRroAAAAJ&hl=zh-CN">Tiancai Wang</a> and <a href="https://scholar.google.com/citations?user=yuB-cfoAAAAJ&hl=zh-CN&oi=ao">Xiangyu Zhang</a>.

-In 2021-2022, I was a research intern at Inception Institute of Artificial Intelligence, UAE, supervised by <a href="https://xingpingdong.github.io/">Xingping Dong</a> and <a href="https://scholar.google.com/citations?user=z84rLjoAAAAJ&hl=zh-CN&oi=ao">Prof. Ling Shao</a>.
+In 2021.05-2022.05, I was a research intern at Inception Institute of Artificial Intelligence, UAE, supervised by <a href="https://xingpingdong.github.io/">Xingping Dong</a> and <a href="https://scholar.google.com/citations?user=z84rLjoAAAAJ&hl=zh-CN&oi=ao">Prof. Ling Shao</a>.

-In 2019, I recevied my Bachelor's degree from the Class of Xu, Beijing Institute of Technology.
+In 2019.06, I recevied my Bachelor's degree from the Class of Xu, Beijing Institute of Technology.

-My current research interests are in the areas of (1) **Vision-language learning**, (2) **Multi-modal LLM** and (3) **Autonomous driving** and (4) **Embodied AI**.
+My current research interests are in the areas of (1) **Vision-language learning**, (2) **Multi-modal LLM** and (3) **Embodied Agent**.
+My ultimate goal is to build a human-like agent for perceiving real-life environments and performing decision-making.

 <span class='anchor' id='-news'></span>

 # News
+- 2024.12: One paper (NuPrompt) is accepted by AAAI2025.
 - 2024.07: One paper (Merlin) is accepted by ECCV2024.
 - 2024.05: I'm awarded Excellent Doctoral Thesis Seedling Fund (优秀博士论文育苗基金).
 - 2024.04: I get financial assistance to attend ICLR.
 Thank you, ICLR!